ngghai99/base-rails7-with-dashboard/README.md

-WIP: The project base used to clone project use dashboard
+WIP: The project base used to clone some project use dashboard